 I found this idea in an old cookbook I was going through last week.
 I planned to follow the recipe exactly but found I was out of honey which was the main ingredient in the recipe.
 Instead this recipe is named Brown Sugar Sesame Pork Loin instead of honey.
 I Think the brown sugar is great in this recipe and am glad I was out of honey.

 I forgot to take photos of the plated dish so you can see what this pork loin looks like sliced.
 But I do have a video below that shows the plated dish.
-Enjoy this recipe and have a great week.

 Slow Cooker Brown Sugar Sesame Pork Loin

 - 4 lb. pork loin (this is the larger than a pork tenderloin, look at the wording on the packaging)

 - 6 quart or larger